GrassBlock1/TGChan2Microblog/README.md

 NO_FOLLOW=false
 NO_INDEX=false

-## Google Programming Search Engine ID, can be used to search for content on the site, grab it from https://programmablesearchengine.google.com
+## Google Programming Search Engine Code, can be used to search for content on the site, grab it from https://programmablesearchengine.google.com and copy the code in 'cx' parameter
 GOOGLE_CSE_ID=xxxx

 ## Sentry configuration options, collect server-side errors